asyncapi/modelina/examples/csharp-generate-serializer/README.md

-# C# Generate `Generate Serializer`
+# C# Generate serializer functions

-A basic example on how to generate models and want to serialize the data to validate against the schema.
+A basic example of how to generate models and which includes a way to serialize them into JSON.

 ## How to run this example